-This project will construct a sidewalk (approximately 950 feet) on the western side of Railroad Avenue from the intersection of Saint George Street to the intersection of Alden Street, with continued cooperation from the private owner of the existing sidewalk on the western side.
+This project will construct a five-foot-wide sidewalk (approximately 950 feet long) with ADAaccessible curb ramps on the western side of Railroad Avenue from the intersection of Saint George Street to the intersection of Alden Street.
+High visibility crosswalks with RRFBs will be installed where applicable near the intersections of Saint George Street and Alden Street.
+Sidewalk construction will occur with cooperation from the private owner of the existing sidewalk on the western side.
 It will extend the existing sidewalk connection in front of 30 Railroad Avenue to the residential neighborhood, school, and public library to Saint George Street.
 This improves the connection to several destinations for students and children, including Alden Elementary School, Duxbury Middle School, and Duxbury High School.
 If necessary, the Town can consider improvements to the opposite side of the road as an alternative, but all indications are currently that the private owners will cooperate with the Town on this needed connection.